 Difference #4: Hardware Required – The easiest option for installation which requires no extra hardware is the LIFX A19.
 You simply install them in the same manner as you would any other light bulb, but you get the benefits of a smart bulb when you use it with smartphone apps and devices.
 The Philips Hue requires a Hue Bridge in order to function properly.
 Although the Hue Bridge does not require extensive setup or maintenance, it is still an extra step and investment.

 However, the startup costs associated with the Philips Hue are more expensive since it requires a “bridge.”
-The bridge serves as the brain of the Philips Hue smart lighting system.
-Alone, the Philips Hue Bridge costs $59.99, making the initial setup of just one Philips Hue light around $110 before taxes and shipping.
-The LIFX A19 is still just $59.99 for initial setup since the bulb stands alone.
+The bridge serves as the brain of the Philips Hue smart lighting system, making the initial setup of just one Philips Hue light around $110 before taxes and shipping.
+The LIFX A19 doesn’t need any bridge whatsoever making it a less cheaper option.

 Difference #6: Setup – Minimum setup is required overall for both smart light bulbs.
 The Philips Hue, however, does require a few more steps to install since it uses the Hue Bridge.
 The remaining installation is as easy as downloading an app on your smartphone to connect the light bulbs to your smart home.
 Overall, the setup for both bulbs is minimal and does not differ much.